Welcome to LittleSugarSnaps. My place for sharing enticing and easy sweet and savoury recipes with a side helping of cocktails.

 Jane

-- I’m left handed, allergic to furry friends and I’m prone to cracking jokes that only a small child might find funny
+- I’m left-handed, asthmatic – with a severe allergy to dogs and other furry friends – and I’m prone to cracking jokes that only a small child (or my Dad) might find funny.

 - Favourite food: peas… and cake… or maybe ice cream… Did I mention my indecisiveness?